 One of the largest banks in Malaysia is Hong Leong Bank Berhad, a major publicly listed banking group in the country.
 It provides banking services to clients in Malaysia, as well as in China, Hong Kong, Singapore, Vietnam, Cambodia, and the US.

 Based in Kuala Lumpur, Hong Leong Bank was established in 1905 as Commerce International Merchant Bankers.
 The bank is part of the Hong Leong Group, which offers diversified businesses in financial services, property, manufacturing, and infrastructure development.

-Based in Kuala Lumpur, AmBank Group provides retail and wholesale banking, Islamic banking and insurance services in Malaysia.
-The bank operates through a network of 175 branches and 884 ATMs.
-It also trades under different brands such as AmInvestment Bank, AmInvest, AmMetLife and AmGeneral Insurance.
+Based in Kuala Lumpur, AmBank Group provides retail and wholesale banking, Islamic banking, and insurance services in Malaysia.
+The bank operates through a network of 170 branches and 641 ATMs.
+It also trades under different brands, such as AmInvestment Bank, AmInvest, AmMetLife, and AmGeneral Insurance.

 Bank Kerjasama Rakyat Malaysia Berhad, or Bank Rakyat, is the largest Islamic cooperative bank in Malaysia.
-It is an entity that is governed by the Ministry of Domestic Trade, Cooperatives and Consumerism since 2004.
-It was established in 1954 after the merger of 11 union banks under the Cooperative Ordinance 1948.
+It is an entity that is governed by the Ministry of Domestic Trade, Cooperatives, and Consumerism since 2004.
+It was established in 1954 after the merger of 11 union banks in Malaysia under the Cooperative Ordinance 1948.

 Through its 147 branches, Bank Rakyat provides a range of products and services, including consumer banking, commercial financing, and investments.
 Its headquarters is in Kuala Lumpur.